dherman/defense-of-dot-js/proposal.md

 > We should also try to allow all existing usage patterns to remain agnostic to the kind of module they are importing and minimize disruption to existing patterns.

-Because this proposal retains the `.js` suffix, applications that require a module that ends in `.js`, a standard practice, will continue to work even if the package in question updates to use standard modules and does not publish a poly-package.
+Because this proposal retains the `.js` suffix, applications that require a module that ends in `.js`, a standard practice, will continue to work in versions of Node which support standard modules, even if the package in question updates to use standard modules and does not publish a poly-package.

 ## A Future Without Vestiges